-One of Audubon Florida’s greatest contributions for the Everglades is our research and monitoring that provides information about some of the most important issues related to the health of the ecosystem.
-This data and analysis are used to guide decision-makers in restoration and water management decisions.
+Audubon Florida’s greatest contributions to the Everglades are our research and monitoring, both of which provides critical information on the health of this ecosystem.
+The data and analysis are used to guide decision-makers in restoration and water management decisions.

 Currently, ESC scientists are studying the flow of freshwater into Florida Bay and the impacts that the diversion of water has had throughout the Greater Everglades Ecosystem.
 Experiments link changes in freshwater flow to decreased plant production and subsequent loss of small fishes.
-These are vital parts of the ecosystem, making up the food base for many higher predators such as game fishes, crocodilians, wading birds and birds of prey.
-Roseate Spoonbill studies also continue today, and nesting information collected across Florida Bay demonstrates how Spoonbills are sensitive to changes in the quantity and quality of their foraging habitat.
-This information is then used to identify restoration needs and as projects are completed, the data will be used to ultimately answer the question- is restoration a success?
+These are vital parts of the ecosystem, making up the food base for many higher predators such as game fishes, crocodilians, wading birds, and birds of prey.
+Roseate Spoonbill studies also continue today, and nesting information collected across Florida Bay demonstrates how spoonbills are sensitive to changes in the quantity and quality of their foraging habitat.
+The information is then used to identify restoration needs and as projects are completed, the data is used to ultimately answer the question - is restoration a success?

 Learn more about Florida Bay at www.RestoreFloridaBay.org.